Blocking the plate: Rule differences by level

 Different levels of baseball have instituted different rules in regards to collisions at home plate or on the bases, in part because of the Fosse-Rose collision and other instances where athletes have been injured or suffered concussions as a result of violent contact between runner and fielder.

 In high school, the "malicious contact" rule prevents collisions at home plate or elsewhere on the field.
 The defense is prohibited from initiating flagrant contact with the base runner while the offense, in turn, is required to attempt to avoid significant contact, often through the use of a slide.
 If the defense violates, the ball is dead and the offender ejected as the umpire awards penalties that in his/her judgment will nullify the act of malicious contact.
 If the offense violates, the ball is dead, the offender is declared out and then ejected from the game.

 In college, the "flagrant collision" rule discourages, but does not prohibit, collisions at home plate and on the bases.
 Instead, only "unnecessary and violent" collisions are outlawed.
 While defensive players are allowed to block the plate/base with clear possession of the ball, offensive players must take steps to ensure contact with the fielder is legal—for instance, it must be below the waist.
 Violations of this rule carry similar penalties to the high school malicious contact rule.

-In professional baseball—MLB—collisions at the home plate have been legal and were unaddressed since the game's inception until a series of serious player injuries and also former catchers who were MLB managers recommending changes.
+In Major League Baseball, collisions at the home plate have been legal and were unaddressed since the game's inception until a series of serious player injuries and also former catchers who were MLB managers recommending changes.
 In 2011, San Francisco catcher Buster Posey suffered a season-ending injury in a collision at home plate.
 The incident led to a reinterpretation of Rule 7.08 (b).
 On December 11, 2013, the MLB Rules Committee proposed a rules change that would outlaw the plate collision by dictating what both the defensive and offensive players may and may not do in such a situation.
 This establishes home plate with similar regulations as other bases in regards to obstruction (for the catcher) and interference (for the runner).
 On February 24, 2014, Major League Baseball and the MLBPA jointly announced an experimental rule—rule 7.13—intended to increase player safety by eliminating "egregious" collisions at home plate.
 The rule went into effect starting with the 2014 season but starting in 2015 the rule was renumbered as rule 6.01 (i).
 Informally known as the "Buster Posey Rule," some highlights of rule 7.13 include: